parcel-bundler/website/src/plugin-system/source-maps.md

 ## How to use the library

-To use the library you start of by creating an instance of the exported `SourceMap` class, once you've done that you can call various functions to add and edit mappings.
+To use the library, you start off by creating an instance of the exported `SourceMap` class, on which you can call various functions to add and edit source mappings.

 Below is an example with all the ways you can add mappings to a SourceMap instance: